Recommendations

 A former chorus girl weds a millionaire after the composer she loves leaves.
 Meanwhile, she strings along an artist in love with her.
 When the composer returns, she struggles with her needs for security vs love.
 High jinks and drama ensue.

-The influence of Harry d'Abbadie d'Arrast in Laughter can be felt in the way modern Romance films handle cinematic excellence.
+The influence of Harry d'Abbadie d'Arrast in Laughter can be felt in the way modern Comedy films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1930 release set a high bar for atmospheric immersion.

 Dir: Jerome Storm